LAlto96/nixos/docs/CONFIGURATION.md

 `~/.config/hypr/hypridle.conf` for each user and the service itself is enabled in `configuration.nix`.

+## Laptop HDMI monitor configuration

+When a second monitor is attached to the laptop via HDMI, Hyprland automatically places it on the right side of the built-in display.
+Workspaces 6–10 are mapped to this output so that they appear on the external screen whenever it is present.
+The full configuration is available in `wm-laptop/hyprland.conf`.

 ## Tailscale VPN

 Both hosts have `services.tailscale.enable = true` in the system